MAF CAL is dedicated to making MAF calibration/MAF scaling a straightforward process

 MAF CAL Android app (downloaded from website)

-MAF CAL unit connector and crimp connectors (user makes their own loom)
+MAF CAL unit connector, rubber boot and crimp connectors (user makes their own loom)

 MAF CAL instruction manual (downloaded from the website)

-Build sheet (contains details of components used & BT password)
+Build sheet (contains details of components used, BT password and which app & manual to use)

 Why Use MAF CAL?